-A university or university of applied sciences degree (bachelor’s or master’s degree) does not grant eligibility to our Bachelor’s degree programmes.
-Please see the eligibility criteria.
+Starting from spring 2021 a university or university of applied sciences degree (bachelor’s or master’s degree) does grant eligibility to our Bachelor’s degree programmes.
+Please see the eligibility criteria for further information.

 Applicants to our MA programmes should have a suitable bachelor’s degree and a minimum of 24 months (2 years) of work experience gained after their graduation.
 Please see the eligibility criteria.